amphitheatre-app/charts/README.md

 ## Documentation

+- **main branch** All the helm chart source code will be commited to main branch (master branch), all the charts will be placed under `/charts` and each chart will be  seperate with their own folder

+- **gh-pages** The `index.yaml` will be commited to this branch, which represent an accessible page.
+The helm repository required an `index.yaml` file to show its  charts struture

+- **Pipeline** Github action is set to provide helm release automation when changes are commited to the main branch.

 See [Amphitheatre](https://amphitheatre.app) or the [Amphitheatre documentation](https://docs.amphitheatre.app) site for more information.

-## Structure

-- main branch

-  All the helm chart source code will be commited to main branch (master branch), all the charts will be placed under `/charts` and each chart will be seperate with their own folder

-- gh-pages

-  The `index.yaml` will be commited to this branch, which represent an accessible page.
-The helm repository required an `index.yaml` file to show its charts struture

-## Pipeline

-Github action is set to provide helm release automation when changes are commited to the main branch.

 ## Contributing